hovhannisyannarine/code_examples/README.md

 Second project  ``` MVC ```  in  php

-Simple example of the MVC pattern in PHP
+Simple example of the MVC pattern

 To work in PHP, you need a web server with PHP support.
 For example, you can use XAMPP, WAMP, or MAMP, which are